 High Blood Pressure and Peripheral Arterial Disease (PAD)

-Blood pressure measures the force of blood against artery walls.
-High blood pressure (hypertension) can damage arteries and put you at risk for peripheral arterial disease (PAD).
+Blood pressure measures the force of blood against your artery walls.
+High blood pressure (hypertension) can harm your arteries.
+It also puts you at risk for peripheral arterial disease (PAD).
 PAD is a disease of arteries in the legs.
 If you have PAD, it’s likely that arteries in other parts of your body are diseased, too.
 That puts you at high risk for heart attack and other heart diseases.
 Read on to learn how high blood pressure can lead to PAD and affect your health.

 How can high blood pressure lead to peripheral arterial disease?

-High blood pressure promotes plaque formation.
-Plaque is a waxy material made up of cholesterol and other particles that can build up in artery walls.
-When there is too much plaque, your arteries can become narrowed and restrict blood flow.
-If high blood pressure isn’t controlled, this makes it more likely for you to develop PAD and other heart problems.
-But high blood pressure can be controlled with exercise, weight loss, dietary changes, and medication.
+Having high blood pressure makes it easier for plaque to form.
+Plaque is a waxy material made up of cholesterol and other things.
+It can build up in your artery walls.
+As plaque builds up, your arteries can become narrowed.
+This limits blood flow.
+If high blood pressure isn’t controlled, you are more likely to have PAD and other heart problems.
+But high blood pressure can be controlled with exercise, weight loss, dietary changes, and medicine.

 What happens if blood pressure isn’t controlled?